Just outside the city of Mecca in Saudi Arabia lies one of Islam's most

 (AP)

+the climb.
 In this Friday, Sept.
-9, 2016 photo, a Pakistani man living near Hira cave reads before sunrise on Noor Mountain, where the Prophet Muhammad received his first revelation from God to preach Islam, on the outskirts of Mecca, Saudi Arabia.
-It is one of Islam’s most important historical sites _ the cave where the Prophet Muhammad spent time in seclusion, contemplation and self-reflection.
+9, 2016 photo, a Pakistani man living near Hira cave on Noor Mountain, where Prophet Muhammad received his first revelation from God to preach Islam, sits alone, on the outskirts of Mecca, Saudi Arabia.
+Each year, observant Muslims deepen their prayers and supplication in the final 10 nights of the Islamic month of Ramadan, believing that it was during this time some 1,400 years ago that the miraculous revelation took place on Noor Mountain, also known as the “Hill of Light."

 In this Friday, Sept.
 9, 2016 photo, Sobdar Khan, 35, a Pakistani from Karachi, poses for a portrait on Noor Mountain, where Prophet Muhammad received his first revelation from God to preach Islam, on the outskirts of Mecca, Saudi Arabia.
 Khan, who begs and makes steps out of cement to preserve the mountain, has been living in Mecca for five years.